KOLO-TV: History

 The station originally broadcast from a short tower at its studios on Fifth Street.
 However, its signal was marginal at best even in areas close to Reno; Reynolds couldn't get a picture at his home on Lake Tahoe.
 As a solution, channel 8 built its current tower atop Slide Mountain.
 It was initially thought to be difficult to maintain, given the heavy snow and high winds that are common on the mountain during the winter.
 In those days, the FCC required engineers to be at the transmitter site at all times.
 To that end, one of the engineers asked his father, who worked for U.S. Steel, to build a transmitter building designed like storage tanks for oil companies.
 It had a cupola on top for the microwave, and had interior walls and flooring to accommodate living quarters for the engineers.
 The transmitter building remains in use today.
 Also around this time, the station began building translator after translator across its vast coverage area, which now stretched across a large swath of northern Nevada and northeastern California.

 The Fifth Street studio burned down during a fire in a closet.
 The station was off the air until it moved to a new temporary studio on Vassar Street and Terminal Way.
 The current facility on Ampere Drive came online in 1979.

 It lost DuMont when the network ceased operations in 1955.
 It also lost NBC to KCRL-TV (now KRNV-DT) when it started in 1962, and ABC to KTVN when that station started operations in 1967.
 KOLO and KTVN swapped affiliations in 1972.
 KOLO also carried Sesame Street for several years, until September 29, 1983, when Reno got a PBS station of its own (KNPB).

 Donrey sold KOLO-TV to Smith Broadcasting in 2001.
-In 2002, KOLO-TV was sold to current owner Gray Television.
+In 2002, KOLO-TV was sold to current owner Gray Television (now Gray Media).